dnaeon/dnaeon.github.io/_posts/2020-01-05-starting-with-common-lisp-in-2020.md

 So far I like the language - it gives the freedom of choice in regards to which paradigm you want to program in - functional, imperative or object-oriented.
-That coupled with the powerful capabilities of the macro system and the whole experesiveness of the language makes it a joy to program in.
+That coupled with the powerful capabilities of the macro system and the whole expressiveness of the language makes it a joy to program in.

 And finally, if this post sparked some interested in you in regards to